This accessibility statement applies to the website: www.blackburn.gov.uk, which is managed by Blackburn with Darwen Council.

 Many of our older PDFs don’t meet accessibility standards.
 For example, they may not be marked up so they’re accessible to a screen reader.

 Some of our PDFs are essential to providing our services.
 For example, we have PDFs with information on how users can access our services and forms published.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages unless we determine that they represent a disproportionate burden within the meaning of the accessibility regulations.
+We plan to either fix these or replace them with accessible HTML pages unless we determine that they represent a disproportionate burden within the meaning of the accessibility regulations.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix the documents listed on the Gib Lane masterplan page.

-Any new PDF we publish will meet accessibility standards unless we determine unless we determine that they represent a disproportionate burden within the meaning of the accessibility regulations.
+Any new PDF we publish will meet accessibility standards as far as is possible, unless we determine that they represent a disproportionate burden within the meaning of the accessibility regulations.
 Ultimately we plan to provide an accessible HTML version of the information as the primary source.

 What we’re doing to improve accessibility

-We plan to provide an accessible HTML version of any new information as the primary source rather than using a PDF.
+We aim to provide an accessible HTML version of any new information as the primary source rather than using a PDF.